-- 13. (1) A contractor must- - (a) ensure that all excavation work is carried out under the supervision of a competent person who has been appointed in writing for that purpose; and - (b) evaluate, as far as is reasonably practicable, the stability of the ground before excavation work begins. - (2) A contractor who performs excavation work- - (a) must take reasonable and sufficient steps in order to prevent, as far as is reasonably practicable, any person from being buried or trapped by a fall or dislodgement of material in an excavation; - (b) may not require or permit any person to work in an excavation which has not been adequately shored or braced: Provided that shoring and bracing may not be necessary where- - the sides of the excavation are sloped to at least the maximum angle of repose measured relative to the horizontal plane; or - (ii) such an excavation is in stable material: Provided that- - (aa) permission has been given in writing by the appointed competent person contemplated in subregulation (1) upon evaluation by him or her of the site conditions; and
+- 13. (1) A contractor must- - (a) ensure that all excavation work is carried out under the supervision of a competent person who has been appointed in writing for that purpose; and - (b) evaluate, as far as is reasonably practicable, the stability of the ground in accordance with 6(1)(c)(ii) before excavation work begins. - (2) A contractor who performs excavation work- - (a) must take reasonable and sufficient steps in order to prevent, as far as is reasonably practicable, any person from being buried or trapped by a fall or dislodgement of material in an excavation; - (b) may not require or permit any person to work in an excavation which has not been adequately shored or braced: Provided that shoring and bracing may not be necessary where- - (i) the sides of the excavation are sloped to at least the maximum angle of repose measured relative to the horizontal plane; or - (ii) such an excavation is in stable material: Provided that-

-- (bb) where any uncertainty pertaining to the stability of the soil still exists, the decision from a professional engineer or a professional technologist competent in excavations is decisive and such a decision must be noted in writing and signed by both the competent person contemplated in subregulation (1) and the professional engineer or technologist, as the case may be; - (c) must take steps to ensure that the shoring or bracing contemplated in paragraph (b) is designed and constructed in a manner that renders it strong enough to support the sides of the excavation in question; - (d) must ensure that no load, material, plant or equipment is placed or moved near the edge of any excavation where it may cause its collapse and consequently endangers the safety of any person, unless precautions such as the provision of sufficient and suitable shoring or bracing are taken to prevent the sides from collapsing; - (e) must ensure that where the stability of an adjoining building, structure or road is likely to be affected by the making of an excavation, steps are taken to ensure the stability of such building, structure or road and the safety of persons; - (f) must cause convenient and safe means of access to be provided to every excavation in which persons are required to work, and such access may not be further than six meters from the point where any worker within the excavation is working; - (g) must ascertain, as far as is reasonably practicable, the location and nature of electricity, water, gas or other similar services which may in any way be affected by the work to be performed, and must before the commencement of excavation work that may affect any such service, take the steps that are necessary to render the circumstances safe for all persons involved; - (h) must ensure that every excavation, including all bracing and shoring, is inspected- - (i) daily, prior to the commencement of each shift; - (ii) after every blasting operation; - (iii) after an unexpected fall of ground; - (iv) after damage to supports; and - (v) after rain, by the competent person contemplated in subregulation (1), in order to ensure the safety of the excavation and of persons, and those results must be recorded in a register kept on site and made available on request to an inspector, the client, the client's agent, any other contractor or any employee;
+- (aa) permission has been given in writing by the appointed competent person contemplated in subregulation (1) upon evaluation by him or her of the site conditions; and - (bb) where any uncertainty pertaining to the stability of the soil still exists, the decision from the designer referenced to in 6(1)(c)(ii) is decisive and such a decision must be noted in writing and signed by both the competent person contemplated in subregulation (1) and the engineer or technologist, as the case may be; - (c) must take steps to ensure that the shoring or bracing contemplated in paragraph - (b) is designed and constructed in a manner that renders it strong enough to support the sides of the excavation in question; - (d) must ensure that no load, material, plant or equipment is placed or moved near the edge of any excavation where it may cause its collapse and consequently endangers the safety of any person, - (e) must ensure that where the stability of an adjoining building, structure or road is likely to be affected by the making of an excavation, steps are taken to ensure the stability of such building, structure or road and the safety of persons; - (f) must cause convenient and safe means of access to be provided to every excavation in which persons are required to work, and such access may not be further than six meters from the point where any worker within the excavation is working; - (g) must ascertain, as far as is reasonably practicable, the location and nature of electricity, water, gas or other similar services which may in any way be affected by the work to be performed, and must before the commencement of excavation work that may affect any such service, take the steps that are necessary to render the circumstances safe for all persons involved; - (h) must ensure that every excavation, including all bracing and shoring, is inspected- - (i) daily, prior to the commencement of each shift; - (ii) after every blasting operation;

+- (iii) after an unexpected fall of ground;

+- (iv) after damage to supports; and

+- (v) after rain,

+by the competent person contemplated in subregulation (1), in order to ensure the safety of the excavation and of persons, and those results must be recorded in a register kept on site and made available on request to an inspector, the client, the client's agent, any other contractor or any employee;